 Currency risk arises from changes in the level or volatility of currency exchange rates.
 Company may be exposed to currency risk arising from various sources, including investment portfolios, as well as assets, liabilities and investments in related undertakings.
+For each foreign currency, the capital requirement for currency risk is equal to the larger of the SCR of a 25% increase or decrease in value of the foreign currency against the local currency.

-Due to the increased investment in bond and money market funds with indirect investments in financial assets denominated in currencies other than Euro, the currency risk accounts for 4% of the overall market risk exposure (before diversification).
+Due to the increased investment in investment funds with indirect investments in financial assets denominated in currencies other than Euro, the currency risk accounts for 2% of the overall market risk exposure (before diversification).